TechNerdXp/reddit_messaging_system/README.md

 ## Alternatively Run Bash Script to Run ALL
 - Run `bash run_all.sh`

+## Authentication
+- Visit `host/reddit_auth` on your React client to authenticate with your Reddit account.
+- Ensure the Reddit username used for authentication is listed in the admins list.
+Note: before authentication pls make sure to add the user as admin and their subreddits, keywords etc on this route `/admin-subreddits`

 ## More Commands (Run If Needed)
 For re-attaching to a screen session